edulinq/python-utils/README.md

 Options passed directly on the command line (e.g., `--user`, `--token`, `--server`).
 These always override every other configuration source.
-The configuration system can be set to ignore specific CLI keys when applying overrides, if needed.
+The configuration system can be set to ignore specific CLI options when applying overrides, if needed.